CassieMarie0728/my-awesomeness/README.md

 - [adobe-type-tools/opentype-svg](https://github.com/adobe-type-tools/opentype-svg) - Tools and sample files for making OpenType-SVG fonts
 - [aedocw/epub2tts](https://github.com/aedocw/epub2tts) - Turn an epub or text file into an audiobook
 - [aedocw/epub2tts-kokoro](https://github.com/aedocw/epub2tts-kokoro) - epub2tts-kokoro is a free and open source python app to easily create a full-featured audiobook from an epub or text file using realistic text-to-speech using Kokoro.
+- [agentscope-ai/QwenPaw](https://github.com/agentscope-ai/QwenPaw) - Your Personal AI Assistant; easy to install, deploy on your own machine or on the cloud; supports multiple chat apps with easily extensible capabilities.
 - [alexbieber/RevengeBomber2.0](https://github.com/alexbieber/RevengeBomber2.0) - A Superfast SMS Bomber !.🔴🔴🔴🔴 NOW AVAILABLE FOR EVERY COUNTRY !
 ENJOY🔴✔
 - [alirezarezvani/claude-skills](https://github.com/alirezarezvani/claude-skills) - 232+ Claude Code skills & agent plugins for Claude Code, Codex, Gemini CLI, Cursor, and 8 more coding agents — engineering, marketing, product, compliance, C-level advisory.
 - [andrei-polukhin/social-media-profiler](https://github.com/andrei-polukhin/social-media-profiler) - Find information from Twitter, Instagram, LinkedIn and Google Search about a person.